knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return all values inside the collection.
+Returns all values inside the collection.

 <!-- tabs:end -->